-You may not be too keen to take the staris though – 160 floors involve climbing 2909 stairs.
+You may not be too keen to take the stairs though – 160 floors involve climbing 2909 stairs.

 Is Burj Khalifa still the World’s Tallest Tower?

 You will see many other claims too though none has come to fruition yet.
-The major recent competitor was for Jeddah Tower in Saudi Arabia with a height of 1,008 metres, but nothing much has been heard of this project since 2018.
+The recent major competitor was Jeddah Tower in Saudi Arabia, with a height of 1,008 metres, but nothing much has been heard of this project since 2018.

 Is “At the Top”Burj Khalifa the Tallest Observation Deck in the world?

 Briefly, yes the 124th-floor Observation deck of Burj Khalifa “At The Top” held this title at 452 metres (1483 feet) as the tallest observation deck in the world when it opened in January 2010.